How to Become a Ship Captain

 Ship Captain: Choosing Education

 The primary thing to become a Ship Captain is to choose the right education where the first step is to complete a bachelor’s degree or equivalent in Maritime Engineering.
 There are a number of universities and engineering schools that offer the best Marine Engineering courses.
 The course can take you 3-4 years to complete and will give you a strong footing in the field.
-Serving as the gateway to your dream job, the degree is the prerequisite to get admission into a maritime training academy.
+Serving as the gateway to your dream job, the degree is the prerequisite to getting admission into a maritime training academy.

 Top Marine Engineering Colleges in the World

 The second thing after completing the academic qualification is to get into a maritime training academy.
 The academies are known for equipping students with the leading class skillset to carry the duties on the vessel.
 Being the easiest way to move up the ladder in marine jobs, the academies train students for the various job roles on the vessel and one of them is that of a Ship Captain.
 The academies offer full-fledged degree programs or diplomas comprehensively designed for the students to get hands-on training in the field.
-The admission into the academies may be a challenging task as they have a very strict selection procedure to screen out the best candidates for the job.
+Admission into the academies may be a challenging task as they have a very strict selection procedure to screen out the best candidates for the job.
 A candidate is made to go through various subjective and medical tests.
 Qualifying all the stages of the entry exam guarantees admission into the academies.
 Some of the top maritime academies in the world are:

 • Tokyo University of Maritime Science and Technology.